API Specifications website screenshot

 title: MIT (SDKs / CLI)

-- type: Example
+- type: Examples

-https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/tinybird-example.json
+url: https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/tinybird-example.json

 title: Tinybird API Spec Record Example